Lattices

 • LWE Intro

-Learning With Errors (LWE) refers to the computational problem of learning a linear function f(A) which takes values over a ring, given many noisy samples of the function.
-These samples look like the pair (A, <A, S> + e), where S is the secret element which defines the linear function, e is some small error term from a known distribution, and A is a known element of the ring.
+Learning With Errors (LWE) refers to the computational problem of learning a linear function $f(A)$ which takes values over a ring, given many noisy samples of the function.
+These samples look like the pair $(A, \langle A, S \rangle + e)$, where $S$ is the secret element which defines the linear function, $e$ is some small error term from a known distribution, and $A$ is a known element of the ring.
+Note that $\langle A, S \rangle$ denotes the matrix multiplication of a matrix $A$ with vector $S$.

 Cryptosystems based on LWE are quite varied, but they usually have several common features:

-- the secret key is an element of a vector space mod n.
+• The secret key is an element of a vector space modulo n.

 The noisy message is a properly-encoded sum of the message and a small error or noise term.